Rjvfelix/VirtuGasy/README.md

  - More Service API virtualization.
  - Provide more interfaces for developers (virtual location,  process injection, etc).

-## Sponsorship
-This project is a free open source project , routine maintenance consumes a lot of time and effort .
-If you want to speed up the progress or buy the author a cup of coffee.

-- BTC: 3FCo9QtaSbGMhmZYzvL4XUoJUUxZeSdha4
-- USDT(TRC20): TDzBj9eV1Cdmmj9xd5Y1YLsQqC8zVgi7yd

 ## Credits
 - [VirtualApp](https://github.com/asLody/VirtualApp)
 - [VirtualAPK](https://github.com/didi/VirtualAPK)